Numerical study of the transverse stability of line solitons of the Zakharov-Kuznetsov equations: Basic facts

 In addition to the line solitons which are just $y$-independent solutions of the KdV equations (\ref{soliton}), the 2D ZK equation has a family of traveling wave solutions localized in both spatial directions called \emph{lumps}

 satisfying

 the solitary waves \( \mathcal{Q}_{c}(x,y) \) are related to \(\mathcal{Q}_{1}(x,y)=:\mathcal{Q}(x,y) \) for \( c > 0 \) via

 As noticed in \cite{dB} the existence of ground state solutions, that is positive, radially symmetric solutions, results from the work of Berestycki and Lions \cite{BL} see also \cite{SS1999}.
 Moreover $\mathcal{Q}$ is smooth and decays exponentially at infinity.
 We refer for instance to \cite{ITK, KRS} for numerical simulations.
 The ground state is unique (up to standard symmetries) by a classical result of Kwong \cite{Kw}.
-A. de Bouard \cite{dB} proved its orbital stability.
+A. de Bouard \cite{dB} proved its orbital stability, the asymptotic stability in the subcritical case was proven in \cite{CMPS}.

 The above scaling invariance with respect to $\lambda$ for the equation \eqref{ZK}, can be used in the context of blow-up in the form of a \emph{dynamical rescaling}

 The dynamically rescaled ZK equation reads